philliphungerford/ndarc-point-dashboard/README.md

 ### 9. Substance Use

 ### 10. Medication Diary
 At each wave, a seven-day medication diary collected frequency and dose information on all consumed pain-related medicines, psychiatric medicines and prescribed sleep medicines.
-The measures, tools, and data domains were selected based on recommendations made by the Initiative on Methods, Measurement, and Pain Assessment in Clinical Trials (IMMPACT)
+The measures, tools, and data domains were selected based on recommendations made by the Initiative on Methods, Measurement, and Pain Assessment in Clinical Trials (IMMPACT).

+The medication diary has five boxes which are divided into three sections.
+The first row is a selector, to select a medication which is sourced from the data dictionary.
+The results are filtered only to show 'medication diary' and 'drug'.

+The second row shows the proportion of users using a line plot with confidence intervals with the third box showing a table of summaries which comprise the plot.

+The third row shows a line plot of mean OME across time with the fifth box showing the summary table for the corresponding plot.

 ![Alt text](screenshots/Medication Diary.png?raw=true "Screenshot of the medication diary tab.")